KubeRocketCI/docs/docs/operator-guide/project-management-and-reporting/install-reportportal.md

 To install RabbitMQ, follow the steps below:

-1. Use `edp` namespace from the MinIO installation.
+1. Use the `krci` namespace from the MinIO installation.

 2. Use `bitnami` chart repository from the MinIO installation.

 3. Create RabbitMQ admin secret:

     ```bash
-    kubectl -n edp create secret generic reportportal-rabbitmq-creds \
+    kubectl -n krci create secret generic reportportal-rabbitmq-creds \
     --from-literal=rabbitmq-password=<rabbitmq_password> \
     --from-literal=rabbitmq-erlang-cookie=<rabbitmq_erlang_cookie>
     ```